THE BLACK CURRENT

 I leave them with no regrets.
 And go on, following the Current curling round the Horn to the east and back north along the shore of a wild continent.
 Walking the Black Current all the way!
 To my surprise, I pass a few other travelers now, skating down the Current the other way.
 They wear big flat clown shoes distribute their weight--even so, they're heavy enough to leave ruts in the stream.
 But not deep ones; probably harmless.
 Life rebounds.

-The crater is deep, rusty, like Haleakala, and (the deciding point for him) it's right in the path of a coming total eclipse.
+Demavend's crater is wide, with rusty cliffs like Haleakala, and (the deciding point for him) it's right in the path of a coming total eclipse.
 He marks its projected path across the vast caldera, and the Ecliptic too.
 White stakes dot the mahogany cinders.
 Each stake marks a planned tunnel mouth for his castle, which must be finished before the eclipse.
 I try to calculate how much rock must be left between floors, for seismic safety, but my heart isn't really in this project.
 Grand but cold.
 Such a sterile memorial to that kind, warm, bird-god I never got to meet.
-The Simurgh was nest-robbed by that cowbird, monotheism.
+The Simurgh was robbed of her nest by that selfish cowbird, monotheism.

 Oh!
 No wonder.
 I kicked off my blanket.
 Brr.
 Early morning.
 Bright out.
 I creak out the arch of my hut and lie on the sundeck mats.
 Biting air, but the high altitude sun warms me fast.

 A bear walks by and says hello.
-I don't answer--just watch the town wake up.
+I don't answer--just sleepily watch the town wake up.

 He's grown up now--recently married a human girl, one of the first interracial marriages.
 The joke that goes with THAT photo goes "and she was just like Mom."
 When I finally met her, I had to laugh.
 Mannerisms, looks--she really IS like a twin of his adoptive mom!
 She's even a biochemist too.
 But we all sense she's different inside: she cares more for people in general and him in particular.
 It may look neurotic, but I think he chose well: what his Mom should have been.